advanced-computer-lab-2023/On-The-Run-Clinic/README.md

 ## Code Examples

-### User Registration
+### Admin adding, deleting, and updating a health package

-Registering a patient involves sending a POST request to the server with the necessary user details.
+Adding a health package involves sending a POST request to the server with necessary package details.

 ```javascript
 //admin viewing,deleting and updating the health packages